nirmpate/obscurify3/blog/the-vastness-and-melancholy-of-space-tunes.md

 # An intricate, swirling feeling that we can all relate to, yet struggle to communicate;

-a state of subtle, unlocatable sadness, or unshakable loneliness, melancholy is possibly the most complex and profound feeling a human being can experience.
+A state of subtle, unlocatable sadness, or unshakable loneliness, melancholy is possibly the most complex and profound feeling a human being can experience.
 Over the ages, artists, intellectuals and even psychologists have stayed steadily interested in developing an outlet to express and engage with the unique